gasingh/surfaceViz/README.md

 # surfaceViz
 A repo to showcase _3d surface plot_ experiments inside Rhino/IronPython.

-Note: we don't employ any standard Python libraries like Numpy, Matplotlib, etc; as they are not compatible with the IronPython which is as .NET port of Python.
-We mimiced the standard generation functions to build a set of visualization methods in RhinoCommon instead.
+- Note: we don't employ any standard Python libraries like Numpy, Matplotlib, etc; as they are not compatible with the IronPython which is as .NET port of Python.
+- We mimiced the standard generation functions to build a set of visualization methods in RhinoCommon instead.
+- The system can produce Point Clouds, Meshes, and Surface representations.
+- Additional colorization routines are also encoded, which include a height-based colorizer, and an internal generation sequence visualizer, and various color gradients.

+The repository currently hosts 10 general parametric surface equations, and the Super Formula equation.

-- Enepper Surface
+1. Enepper Surface
-- Monkey Saddle
+1. Monkey Saddle
-- Mobeus Strip
+1. Mobeus Strip
-- Klein Bottle
+1. Klein Bottle
-- Egg Crate
+1. Egg Crate Surface
-- Pringle Surface
+1. Pringle Surface
-- Dini's Surface
+1. Dini's Surface
-- Simple Bump Surface
+1. Bump Surface
+1. Flower Surface
+1. Vault-like Surface
-- Super Formula Surfaces
+1. Super Formula Surfaces

 <!--